Whiteknight/whiteknight.github.com/drafts/rosella_test_vector.md

         ]);
     }

-In this example, I have one test method which I invoke as three separate tests, one for each item in the data array.
+In this example, I have one test method which is invoked as three separate tests, one for each item in the data array.
 Running that program gives the following TAP output: